igorbrandao18/takehome-workoastwheels-frontend-skeleton/README.md

 To get started, follow these steps:

-Obs: run project frontend command: yarn install && yarn dev:app
+### : run project frontend command: yarn install && yarn dev:app

 1. Install dependencies with `npm install`
 2. Create and seed the database with `npm run db:init`